 Radiation Generation for ERL Facilities

 The high repetition rate and high brightness of the delivered electron beams are outstanding features that make Energy Recovery Linacs (ERLs) ERLs desirable drivers for high brightness radiation sources.
 Utilizing conventional insertion devices, ERLs have the potential to reach high spectral brightness and high spatial coherence, exceeding the performance of today’s third generation storage rings while simultaneously offering much larger flexibility in the pulse duration between 2 ps and below 100 fs.
 In addition to the spontaneous synchrotron radiation generated in the insertion devices, an ERL may also provide radiation with a significantly higher flux-per-pulse by including a free-electron laser (FEL).
 FEL oscillators requiring comparatively low peak currents are often proposed for FEL sources in ERLs.
 However, single-pass FELs in SASE or seeded mode do not seem out of reach when bunch-compression schemes for higher peak currents are utilized.
-In addition to the FEL-instability other instabilities or beam manipulation schemes such as emittance exchanger can be envisaged for generation of microbunched beams which in turn produce coherent radiation with high intensity.
+In addition to the FEL-instability other instabilities such as longitudinal space charge (LSC) driven microbunching instability can be envisaged for production of coherent radiation with high intensity.
+Of course in order to utilize a promising instability its occurrence and strength in a specific accelerator setup has to be carefully investigated.
+Thus in this context a detailed analysis and deep understanding of LSC is mandatory.
 Development of concepts for coherent radiation sources driven by ERLs is currently one of the main research objectives of the working group.

 - S.D.
 Rädel, A. Jankowiak and A. Meseck, Investigation of Microbunching-Instability in bERLinPro, Proceedings of IPAC2014, Dresden, Germany, pp. 1662 JACoW.org